harness/developer-hub/release-notes/delegate.md

 ### Version 24.06.83204 <!--  June 20, 2024 -->

-- Resolved an issue to match new logs for Azure Web App Slot Deployment when Azure Web App is running on linux container
+- Resolved an issue to match new logs for Azure Web App Slot Deployments when an Azure Web App is running on a Linux container.
+(CDS-98000, ZD-65289)

 ### Version 24.06.83203 <!--  June 11, 2024 -->